Pearson, Sutter score 2 each as Canucks beat Maple Leafs 6-3 - WHIZ News

 VANCOUVER, British Columbia (AP) — Tanner Pearson and Brandon Sutter each scored twice, and the Vancouver Canucks beat the Toronto Maple Leafs 6-3 Tuesday night.

 Quinn Hughes had a goal and two assists for Vancouver, Nils Hoglander also scored and J.T.
 Miller had two assists.
-Braden Holtby stopped 37 shots in the Canucks return from a massive COVID-19 outbreak.
+Braden Holtby stopped 37 shots for the second straight game after the Canucks’ return from a massive COVID-19 outbreak.

+“We just tried to go out there and work as hard as we can and grind as a unit,” Holtby said.
+“I think in order for us to have a chance we just have to approach every game as a must win, and I think these last two we’ve fortunately been on the right end of things but there’s going to still be work to do and improvement to be made in order for us to make a real push.”

 John Tavares had two goals for the Maple Leafs, who lost their fifth straight but remain atop the North Division.
 Adam Brooks also scored for Toronto and William Nylander had two assists.
 David Rittich finished with 23 saves.